-Students enrolled in a diploma, associate or bachelor's degree program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
+Students enrolled in a diploma program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
 The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Everest developed proficiency credit or prior learning credit.

-Coursework Completed At Foreign Institutions
+Coursework Completed at Foreign Institutions